regmiprabesh/ETL-Daraz/README.md

 # ETL (Extract Transform Load)

 This script extracts the data from another repositiory that scrapes the liquors from Daraz, and performs ETL pipeline, and stores it in PostgreSQL and CSV file.
+As the scraping action runs every Sunday at 00:00, this ETL script is automated to run every Monday of the week to update the data automatically for the better insight of the latest trending data.

 ## Table of Contents
 1. [Introduction](#introduction)